 E-commerce growth in India is accelerating, but so is operational complexity.
 Brands today sell across multiple channels from marketplaces like Amazon and Flipkart to D2C websites powered by Shopify, making order tracking, inventory syncing, and fulfillment coordination increasingly difficult.
 As order volumes grow, manual workflows quickly lead to stock mismatches, shipping delays, and rising customer complaints.

-The right order management system can reduce fulfillment errors, automate order routing, and improve delivery speed across marketplaces.
+The right Order Management Software helps businesses automate order processing, improve inventory accuracy, reduce fulfillment errors, and speed up deliveries across multiple sales channels.
 Instead of juggling spreadsheets and disconnected tools, businesses gain a centralized operational layer that ensures every order moves efficiently from checkout to delivery.

-Even though an Order Management System can transform e-commerce operations, businesses often face several challenges during setup, integration, and day-to-day usage.
+Even though an OMS can transform e-commerce operations, businesses often face several challenges during setup, integration, and day-to-day usage.
 Understanding these challenges helps organizations prepare better and implement the right strategies for smoother operations.

 1. Integration Issues with Marketplaces, ERPs & Logistics